promsoft/ExData_Plotting1/README.md

 There is four scripts for four plots.
 Each script can download and process the data.

-In particular, Data & Time combined to DataTime column.
+Data & Time was combined to DataTime column.
 Dataset was subsetted (only data from 2007-02-01 to 2007-02-02 was used).

 Processed data will be saved to "data/df.tidy.Rda" file.